 Moving back down the coast and more into Americana, LA’s Angeles County is a dynamic duo featuring the extremely talented multi-instrumentalist and singer-songwriter, Lauren Steely.
 She arranged and co-wrote the album with Meehan Rasch.
 CQ contributor Rachel Cholst positively reviewed their 2018 EP, Raised Clean (which made me blush, as I produced it!).
 Check out one of my favorites, “Roll Another Dollar”.

 A trans artist who’s just made her first leap into Americana is Oakland’s incredible, multitalented Lafemmebear.
 Just this past weekend she dropped “Here, On The Ground”, an airy, light piece for these stormy times.
 As a producer pre-transition, she worked with teams from Sony and Interscope before effectively being blacklisted after coming out.
 She didn’t quit making music, though, and her pop-R&B songs have landed her coverage from Billboard and Autostraddle, and a recent collaboration with Peppermint (RuPaul’s Drag Race) on a Valentine’s single.
 (Full disclosure that I am featured on this track, playing guitar, steel, and bass.)
-It’s available exclusively on Bandcamp.

 But heck, as long as I’m talking about work I’m involved in, you can check out my own material, too!
 Here’s my song “Faultline”, co-written with Neale Eckstein, which won Best Folk Song at the 2019 Trans Trenderz Music Awards.